 As the only non-religious member of my otherwise Christian (and, in my dad’s case, Jewish) family, reviewing—or even watching—faith-based movies has proven to be a bit of a challenge.
 I’ve never shied away from expressing my honest opinions about pieces of media I see, but in the case of films like these, this has occasionally proven to upset others around me.
 So agreeing to watch and review War Room (which my mom had been wanting me to see for a while) is a bit of a gamble, but as a form of personal catharsis, it’s well worth it.
 Also, it’s easily one of the worst faith-based movies I’ve ever seen, so that makes venting my frustrations with Christian cinema a lot easier.

 I want to stay as positive as I can here, so let’s get to the good stuff first.
 The acting, while not great for the most part, is occasionally semi-decent: when characters cry, at least there are actual tears coming out of their eyes (unlike some other faith films I know of—skip to 4:03 to see exactly what I mean by that).
 The cinematography, while nothing special by any means, is professionally done, and could certainly look a lot worse (though it’s undermined by some really terrible editing choices).
 And that’s literally it.
-[HEAVY SPOILERS FROM HERE ON OUT, AS THOUGH YOU SHOULD EVEN CARE]
+[MAJOR SPOILERS FROM HERE ON OUT, AS THOUGH YOU SHOULD EVEN CARE]

 There isn’t a single theme, message, or allegory in this movie that the Kendricks don’t make sure to hammer down viewers’ throats as hard as they possibly can, and it’s honestly pretty hilarious.
 The opening scene literally pairs old war footage with absurdly overwrought narration explaining the movie’s entire meaning, particularly how soldiers use war rooms to—and I quote—“look at what the enemy was doing, then begin putting together the resources and a plan to fight against them”, and how “very few of us know how to fight the right way” (cue the sappy, overbearing music swells).
 All of which is supposed to relate to the “power of prayer” and whatnot.
 You do the math.

 Even if you go into War Room completely blind, you’ll still pretty much know everything that’s going to happen in it within the first 10 minutes.
 Tony Jordan is a successful pharmaceutical salesman who’s verbally abusive to his realtor wife, Elizabeth, seriously negligent of his daughter Danielle, and even on the verge of having an affair.
-(The trailer opens with him complementing Danielle’s skill at jumping rope, but that doesn’t even happen until the film’s final stretch, way after he’s flipped from “bad Tony” to “good Tony”.)
+(The trailer opens with him complementing Danielle’s skill at jumping rope, but even that doesn’t actually happen until the film’s final stretch, way after he’s flipped from “bad Tony” to “good Tony”.)

-Call me a heathen all you like, but this message—especially since it’s centered on a topic as serious as domestic abuse— is seriously shallow at best, and dangerously misguided at worst.
+Call me a heathen all you like, but this message—especially since it’s centered on a topic as serious as domestic abuse— is incredibly shallow at best, and dangerously misguided at worst.
 At no point are the characters’ prayers not promptly answered by an (unseen) higher power, and at no point is there any doubt that solely believing in Jesus will immediately fix everyone’s problems.
 One particularly hilarious example of this is when a knife-wielding mugger demands that Elizabeth and Clara hand all their money to him, only to instantly shrink back in fear once the latter person shouts “In the name of Jesus!”

 Of course, since that’s apparently worse than getting emotionally abused by her own husband, divorce is never even hinted at, prayer is painted as the literal solution to everything, and all women dealing with angry husbands should, in one minor character’s exact words, “Learn to duck so God can hit [them]”.
 When Tony finally decides to stop being the skeevy dirtbag he is, it’s only because Elizabeth tearfully prays hard enough that he suddenly gets food poisoning or something, which is apparently enough to prevent him from hooking up with a female employee he’s traveling with.